campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-get-content-out-of-flipside/recording-your-pov-with-the-meta-quest-recording-feature.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_meta-quest-recording_1.mp4

-If you’re capturing the playback of a recording made in Flipside Studio, load the recording, position yourself to capture the desired framing, then press **play**.
+If you’re capturing the playback of a recording made in Flipside, load the recording, position yourself to capture the desired framing, then press **play**.

 **Step 4.** When you’re finished, press the **menu button** on your **right controller** to pull up **Meta Quest’s universal menu**.